-Environment Taxes are based on taxes classified as environment taxes in the NTL, this data is combined with internal CSO administrative data and data from other miscellaneous sources to arrive at the detailed environment taxes estimates.
+Environment Taxes are based on taxes classified as environment taxes in the NTL, this data is combined with internal CSO data sources and data from other miscellaneous sources to arrive at the detailed environment taxes estimates.
+We note that in 2019, Business Energy Use (BEU) survey results for the years 2009 to 2016 are incorporated for the first time.
+Accordingly, this methodological improvement has introduced a discontinuity in the Environment Taxes estimates between 2008 and 2009